🧬

 Unique facts and fascinating details

-• The term 'Schweisshund' literally translates to 'blood dog,' referring to their ability to track the blood trail of wounded game.
+• The breed is known as a 'Schweisshund,' which literally translates to 'blood hound' in German, referring to its ability to track wounded game by the scent of blood.

 Frequently Asked Questions